gamontecarlo/South-Park.bundle/README.md

 What the hell is this even?
 -------
 On the new Plex, the layout changes when you move the focus off the random episode.
-This version fixes it, and also gives you two random episodes for the price of one!
+This version fixes it, and also gives you two random episodes for the price of just one!
 Isn't that amazing?